-Israelis vote to decide on Netanyahu's record reign
+Israeli election exit polls give Netanyahu the advantage

 Israeli-Palestinian peace talks collapsed in 2014.

-Political commentators have dubbed similar warnings by Netanyahu as a “gevalt” strategy, a Yiddish expression of alarm, aimed at motivating complacent supporters.

-The Central Elections Committee put overall turnout, some four hours before the polls close, at 2.5 percent lower than at the same time during the previous national ballot in 2015.
+A close result in the election would put smaller parties in a powerful position, even turning marginal political figures into kingmakers.

-Once the votes are tallied, President Reuven Rivlin will ask political parties that have won parliamentary seats who they support for prime minister.
+Once the votes are tallied, President Reuven Rivlin will ask parties that have won parliamentary seats who they support for prime minister.
 He will then pick a party leader to try to form a coalition, giving the candidate 28 days to do so, with a two-week extension if needed.

 One factor may be the turnout of voters from Israel’s 21 percent Arab minority.
 Many were angered by Israel’s nation-state law, passed in 2018, which declared that only Jews have the right of self-determination in the country.
 Netanyahu supported the legislation.